We’ve entered the aftermarket era – for better or worse.

 Before projectors came about, headlights used a reflective housing to bounce light from the bulb into a pattern suitable for both the driver and others on the road.
 These patterns were designed with for specific outputs, and even with the recommended bulb the projected is referred to as ‘scattered’.
 In other words, the majority of the bulb focuses in the target area (the road), but there is no clear cutoff which allows light to scatter around the center.

 When you add a higher output bulb like a xenon, or especially an LED, the problem exacerbates.
 You may gain slightly better output than the normal bulb and have a whiter/bluer hue, but you are now sending brighter light, and more of it, outside of the target area and to other parts of the road.
+So, while its true that xenons generally last much longer than halogen bulbs, if you are considering getting them then consider getting the HID version in consideration of other road users.
+I’ll discuss more about HID later.

 LED pods (Outworld palm of shame)